Arizona Army National Guard

 The Arizona Army National Guard is a component of the United States Army and the United States National Guard.
 National coordination of various state National Guard units are maintained through the National Guard Bureau.

 Arizona Army National Guard units are trained and equipped as part of the United States Army.
 The same ranks and insignia are used and National Guardsmen are eligible to receive all United States military awards.
 The Arizona National Guard also bestows a number of state awards for local services rendered in or to the state of Arizona.

-Currently, there are over 5,000 soldiers serving in the Arizona Army Guard.
+As of 2026, there are approximately 5,100 soldiers serving in the Arizona Army Guard.

 History

 In response to the Indian wars, the Arizona Army National Guard was formed on September 2, 1865.
 In 1898, hundreds of Arizonans joined the ranks of the Rough Riders during the Spanish–American War.
 The Militia Act of 1903 organized the various state militias into the present National Guard system.

 Since then, the Arizona Army National Guard has been deployed to Korea, Vietnam, Iraq, and Afghanistan.
 Units from Arizona also deployed to Louisiana to assist with the Hurricane Katrina aftermath.

 The 158th Infantry Regiment was created September 2, 1865, as the First Arizona Volunteer Infantry.
 Subsequent to Pancho Villa's murder of American civilians and soldiers in Columbus, New Mexico in 1916, the 1st Arizona Infantry was activated and headquartered at Camp Naco, Arizona and assigned border protection duties.

 The regiment was drafted into Federal Service for World War I, 5 August 1917 as part of the 40th Infantry Division.
 Reorganization after the 1st World War assigned the 158th Infantry to the 45th Infantry Division.
 On 16 September 1940, the declaration of the National Emergency, the 158th Infantry joined its parent organization, the 45th Division at Fort Sill, Oklahoma.
 After being relieved by divisions in campaign after campaign across the Pacific, the 158th Infantry was selected to spearhead the final invasion of Japan.

 Units from Arizona were called into action on September 26, 1940.
 The 158th Regimental Combat Team were given the name the "Bushmasters," named after the deadly Bushmaster snake in Panama.
 General Douglas MacArthur said, "No greater fighting combat team has ever deployed for battle."